 1.5″ Light Purple Ribbon (same from headband rose)

 Measure the baby’s waist so that it is snug and not too tight (or see sizes below) and add 1″ for seam allowance (1/2″ for each end).
-For the tulle layers, double that measurement, and cut about 6 pieces of tulle of that length to make a nice, fluffy tutu.
+For the tulle layers, cut about 6 pieces of tulle of that length to make a nice, fluffy tutu.
 It looks extra nice if the layers are gathered separately, but 2 at a time is okay.
+The longer pieces you use, the fluffier and fuller the tutu will be.
+I would cut at least 3 yards per piece but you can decide what you like.
 You can also cut the edges into points if you’d like the leafy skirt look that Tink has.
 To sew…

 - Stretch the elastic to full stretch you will do when sewing, and measure it